 How Can DrHouse Help You?

 DrHouse is a telemedicine app that can address all of your health concerns.
-With DrHouse, you can access board-certified online doctors 24/7, 365 days of the year, in 15 minutes or less.
+With DrHouse, you can access board-certified online doctors 24/7, 365 days a year, in 15 minutes or less.
 DrHouse can order necessary medical tests to diagnose and treat your health conditions.

 If you suspect you have chlamydia, DrHouse doctors can evaluate your symptoms, order medical tests, and prescribe necessary medicines to treat your infection.
 DrHouse can also assist with other health concerns you may be having.